nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Java11.rst

 Add dependent module
 -------------------------------------------------------------

+With Java 11, some modules, such as JAXB, have been removed from the standard library.
+Removed modules need to be explicitly added to dependencies.
-Add the following modules to the created blank project POM.
+Therefore, add the following modules to the created blank project POM.

 .. code-block:: xml